Best daily deals

 Check your charging port

-If you need some recommendations, any compressed air disposable can should work.
-If you often need compressed air, it might be a good idea to invest in an electric compressed air machine.
-There are many on Amazon, but I’ve personally used the XPOWER A-2S and have no complaints so far.
+Any compressed air disposable can should work.
+If you often need compressed air, investing in an electric compressed air machine might be a good idea.
+There are many on Amazon, but I’ve personally used the XPOWER A-2S for a few years and have no complaints so far.

 Have you noticed the port feeling loose lately?
 Ports can get worn out with excessive usage.
 You could also find signs of corrosion in there.
-Sadly, there isn’t much you can do about this, other than replacing the phone or trying to have the port replaced.
+Sadly, there isn’t much you can do about this, other than replacing the phone or trying to replace the port.

 Test a wireless charger

 Given that your phone supports wireless charging, and you have a wireless charger, this is an easy way to test if the problem is related to the phone’s port or accessories.
-Just try to charge your phone with a wireless charger.
+Just try to charge your Android device or iPhone with a wireless charger.
 This could also be a temporary solution to keep your phone working until you figure out the problem and get it fixed.
-You might have a bigger battery-related issue if your phone isn’t charging.
+You might have a bigger battery-related issue if your phone isn’t charging with a wireless charger either, though.

 Try a different power source